IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 For more details about what Citation and Domain Specific Metadata is supported please see our :ref:`user-appendix`.

 Note that once a dataset has been published its metadata may be exported.
 A button on the dataset page's metadata tab will allow a user to export the metadata of the most recently published version of the dataset.
-Currently supported export formats are DDI, Dublin Core, Schema.org JSON-LD, and Dataverse's native JSON format.
+Currently supported export formats are DDI, Dublin Core, Datacite 4, OAI_ORE, Schema.org JSON-LD, and Dataverse's native JSON format.

 Adding a New Dataset
 ====================